BDC Hamburger Icon

 Experts recommend conducting a quarterly internal payroll audit, including an analysis of your payroll tax forms, to ensure payroll accuracy and minimize compliance errors.

-The employer is required to file this form even if they have no employees working for the business during a specific quarter.
-For example, even when many businesses were forced to shut down due to government-imposed lockdowns during the pandemic, they were still required to file Form 941 quarterly.
+Employers must file this form even if no employees worked for the business during a specific quarter.
+For example, during the government-imposed lockdowns of the pandemic, many businesses were still required to file Form 941 quarterly despite being temporarily shut down.

 Some employers are exempt from the legal requirement to file Form 941, including the following: